-Downside: It lists for a whopping $450 but will hopefully come down in price in the next few months.
+Downside: It lists for a whopping $450 but has come down in price.

 This enterprise-level model from Epos is essentially a souped-up version of the Sennheiser PXC 550 with superior telephony and PC connectivity.
 It's comfortable and has excellent noise-canceling.
 The voice performance is top-notch and it's Microsoft Teams certified.
 Battery life is rated at 30 hours, which is very good.